stefanwalther/sense-navigation/docs/screenshots.md

 > ![]({%= verb.baseImgUrl %}docs/images/sense_navigation_styles.png)

-Buttons can also be styles based on a custom expression:
+Buttons can also be [styled based on a custom expression](docs/config-layout.md):

 > ![]({%= verb.baseImgUrl %}docs/images/sense_navigation_style_by_expression.png)

 ### Button icons
 Every button can also include an icon: